Frequently Asked Questions

 18. What is the difference between a living will and a last will?

 Although they may sound similar in name, living wills and last wills have very different functions.
 Living wills provide your instructions regarding life support should you become seriously ill or incapacitated.
-A last will declares the disposition of your assets, among other things, but don’t deal with matters before your death.
+A last will declares the disposition of your assets, among other things, but doesn’t deal with matters that arise before your death.

 19. If I have a living trust, do I still need a will?